MREYE-LUMC/ZOSPy/docs/index.md

 ## Compatibility

-ZOSPy officially supports Python 3.9 - 3.13.
+ZOSPy officially supports Python {{ PYTHON_VERSIONS }}.
 It may work with older Python versions, but support is not provided for these versions.
 Furthermore, a working installation of [Ansys Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) is required.

-See the below table for compatibility with different versions of Python and Ansys Zemax OpticStudio.
+See the below table for compatibility with different versions of Ansys Zemax OpticStudio.
 More information on compatibility can be found in the [compatibility](compatibility.md) section.

 ```{include} compatibility_table.md